Dave Fellows: GTE Laboratories, Siemens, Scientific Atlanta

-In 1979, Fellows filed his first patent.
+In 1979, Fellows filed for his first patent.
 Awarded in 1982, it enabled devices to power down and use only the energy required to monitor for signals indicating a need to be recharged.

 Continental Cablevision, Media One, Pilot House

 In 1992, Fellows was hired as senior vice president of engineering and CTO at Continental Cablevision, where he worked with Amos Hostetter, Jr., the company's founder.
-Under his supervision, Continental launched the high-speed on-line data service, Highway 1, implementing and developing data-over-cable connections and hybrid fiber coaxial (HFC) architecture.
+Under his supervision, Continental launched a high-speed on-line data service, Highway 1, implementing and developing data-over-cable connections and hybrid fiber coaxial (HFC) architecture.
 Fellows became CTO of MediaOne Group when it acquired Continental in 1996, and additionally served as the interim CTO of Roadrunner, which was partially owned by MediaOne.

 Fellows left MediaOne in 1998 to help with the care of his son Christopher after he was diagnosed with a brain stem tumor.
 During this time, Fellows founded Pilot House Ventures and served as a principal.
 Largely funded by Hostetter, Pilot House invested in early-stage technology companies, including enterprise software, network infrastructure, internet, and communications companies.

 AT&T Broadband, Comcast

 In 2001, Fellows was named CTO of AT&T Broadband; after its merger with Comcast, he became Comcast's executive vice president and CTO, overseeing the company's 15,000 engineers and technicians.
-He created the architecture for television, broadband, and voice delivery, and in 2005, Fellows replaced the core of the legacy cable infrastructure with a "mini internet," which resulted in Comcast's delivery of video programming based on Internet protocols and equipment.
+He created the architecture for television, broadband, and voice delivery, and in 2005, Fellows replaced the core of the legacy cable infrastructure with a "mini internet," which resulted in Comcast's delivery of video programming based on internet protocols and equipment.
 He also developed Comcast's “Triple Play” strategy of bundling together cable, broadband and television subscriptions.

 Genovation Capital, Layer3 TV

 In 2010 Fellows partnered with Broadbus founder Jeff Binder and Broadbus CEO Vin Bisceglia to form Genovation Capital.
-It partnered with TPG Capital and the private equity firm Silver Lake to evaluate startups and companies to invest in or buy, focusing on communications, media and the Internet sectors.
+It partnered with TPG Capital and the private equity firm Silver Lake to evaluate startups and companies to invest in or buy, focusing on communications, media and the internet sectors.

 In 2013, Binder and Fellows co-founded Layer3 TV, a cable company which uses an IP-based video platform to deliver video in unicast streams.
 The company spent several years building out its technology and negotiating content deals before launching in the fall of 2016.